okdistribute/abstract-search/readme.md

 #### Options

-`url`: the location. will be optional and default to the canonical deployment (e.g., figshare) or might be required depending on the type of search host.
+`uri`: the location. will be optional and default to the canonical deployment (e.g., figshare) or might be required depending on the type of search host.

 `version`: can be helpful if in case the search api has changed between versions.